background Thailand

 CHARMS develops an integrated strategy to increase the indoor comfort of historic homes in the city of Chiang Mai.
 Various stakeholders from the Fraunhofer-Gesellschaft and Chiang Mai University initiated this project in view of the prevailing insufficient air quality in the city and the COVID-19 related increasing importance of the domestic environment as a living and working space.

 The project’s aim is to improve domestic well-being and public health as well as to preserve architectural heritage and cultural identity by integrating technical and social innovations.
-For this reason, locally adapted sustainable utilisation concepts for historic wooden houses and neighbourhoods are designed and their implementation is being prepared.
+For this reason, locally adapted sustainable utilisation concepts for historic wooden houses and neighborhoods are designed and their implementation is being prepared.
 The close involvement of local stakeholders in the R&D process ensures local acceptance of the developed solutions and thus a successful project implementation in the long term.

 Addressed Sustainable Development Goals of the United Nations